 Did you know...

 St Aloysius’ Church at Sevenhill Cellars was completed in 1875 and still serves the Parish of Sevenhill.
-Mass is conducted at St Aloysius' each Saturday at 6pm and the winery tour includes a visit to the church and its underground crypt.
+Mass is conducted at St Aloysius' each Saturday at 6pm and walking tours of the property including a visit to the church and its underground crypt are available to visitors.